Information on processing of personal data

 Right to lodge complaints

-You are entitled to file a complaint with the Swedish Data Protection Authority regarding SULF processing of your personal data.
-Read more at www.datainspektionen.se
+You are entitled to file a complaint with the Swedish Authority for Privacy Protection’s (IMY) regarding SULF processing of your personal data.
+Read more at The Swedish Authority for Privacy Protection’s (IMY).

 Information required to become a member of the union